rjainoje/DPS-RESTAPI-Postman-Collections/NetWorker/VMWare/README.md

-# Tips and tricks to information you need for NetWorker ReST api
+# Tips and tricks you need for NetWorker ReST api

 # PowerShell with vCenter communcation
 PowerShell is your friend when you need some Information from vCenter like UUID